the-ephus/p2p-port-forward/README.md

 # p2p-port-forward
 A lightweight shell script for unRAID that enables automatic NAT-PMP port forwarding in a Docker container running a torrent client (like qBittorrent) through a VPN connection — using unRAID's built-in WireGuard support.

-Tested with ProtonVPN and `linuxserver/qbittorrent`.
+Tested with ProtonVPN and `linuxserver/qbittorrent`, but should work with other torrent clients as well.
 No Gluetun or custom VPN Docker containers required.

 ---